wp-plugins/thumbnail-grid/readme.txt

 Your theme must be enabled for post thumbnails.

 == Screenshots ==

+1. This is a screenshot taken from the web site.
 Please visit http://www.nomadcoder.com/thumbnail-grid-wordpress-plugin/ to see the thumbnail demos.

-1. Below is a screenshot taken from the web site.

 == Changelog ==